SHIKOKU, JAPAN

 This afternoon we visit the acclaimed Isamu Noguchi Garden Museum.
 Isamu Noguchi (1904-1988) was one of the most important sculptors of his time.
 He was a protean artist who, in addition to his sculpture, designed and created conceptual projects, landscaped environments, earthworks, gardens, plazas, stage sets, furniture and lighting fixtures.

-We conclude our day with a Wasanbon Workshop learning how a local style of sweets are made.
+We conclude our day with a Wasabon workshop learning how a local style of sweets are made.
 These traditional Japanese confections are made with a special kind of sugar cultivated only in Kagawa (Takamatsu) and Tokushima Prefectures.

 The rest of the evening is free for you to relax and explore on your own or with others from the group.